ChartBoost/chartboost-mediation-android-adapter-reference/README.md

         - For example, if this adapter is compatible with Chartboost Mediation SDK 4.x and partner SDK 1.2.3.x (where x is optional), and this is its initial release, then adapterVersion is 4.1.2.3.x.0.

     ```kotlin
-    /**
-     * Override this value to return the version of the mediation adapter.
-     *
-     * You may version the adapter using any preferred convention, but it is recommended to apply the
-     * following format if the adapter will be published by Chartboost Mediation:
-     *
-     * Chartboost Mediation.Partner.Adapter
-     *
-     * "Chartboost Mediation" represents the Chartboost Mediation SDK’s major version that is compatible with this adapter.
-This must be 1 digit.
-     * "Partner" represents the partner SDK’s major.minor.patch.x (where x is optional) version that is compatible with this adapter.
-This can be 3-4 digits.
-     * "Adapter" represents this adapter’s version (starting with 0), which resets to 0 when the partner SDK’s version changes.
-This must be 1 digit.
-     */
     override val adapterVersion: String
         get() = BuildConfig.CHARTBOOST_MEDIATION_REFERENCE_ADAPTER_VERSION
     ```